 NPR’s Planet Money gives the example of a call center that sets productivity goals for employees.
 Customer care representatives are expected to resolve a certain number of problems each day.
 The logic was that more resolved tickets meant shorter wait times and happier customers who get their problems resolved.

-While employees started to hit these numbers quickly, the employer found that service reps were trying to rush people off the phone, spending less time coming up with solutions, and generally creating a less-ideal experience for the customer in order to hit their numbers.
+While employees started to hit these numbers quickly, the employer found that service reps were trying to rush people off the phone, spending less time coming up with solutions, and generally creating a less-ideal experience for the customer to hit their numbers.

-Be More Productive: Rethink your goals, or re-work them with your boss to focus both on the final product and the time and effort it takes to get there.
+Be More Productive: Rethink your goals, or re-work them with your boss to focus on the final product and the time and effort it takes to get there.
 For example, if it took you five hours to complete a similar project previously, set a goal to complete it more efficiently this time, which also means addressing your motivational tactics (see above) and processes.

 7. Find a Supportive Coach